 - Identify and target potential suppliers by connecting with resources such as the WBENC, NGLCC, and NMSDC.
 Make recruitment and inclusion of these suppliers a priority, including the development and implementation of documentation for potential suppliers such as the criteria, guidelines, and code of conduct for diverse enterprises established by the College Board.

-- Familiarize yourself with the supplier diversity program(s) established by your local, state, and federal governments, as well as programs from the SBA and other small business-focused organisations.
+- Familiarize yourself with the supplier diversity program(s) established by your local, state, and federal governments, as well as programs from the SBA and other small business-focused organizations.
 If your business is seeking to land lucrative government contracts in the United States, the federal government requires that a contractors for projects exceeding specific dollar amounts must achieve government-mandated levels for diversity spend and demonstrate a commitment to diversity in their operations, hiring, and corporate citizenship practices.

 - Include technology such as a dedicated, cloud-based procurement solution in your overall procurement plan.
 In addition to process improvements from automation and artificial intelligence (AI), supplier management is greatly improved with detailed and process-driven supplier registration and evaluation.

 In addition, managing your supply chain database with advanced AI makes it much easier to find and connect with those suppliers (both Tier I and Tier II) who meet diversity requirements for government contracts.
-Finding, for example, a woman-owned business located in rural Georgia is much easier with centralised, on-demand data management that incorporates critical diversity-related data such as government certifications, membership in minority business organisations, and third-party certifications from the start.
+Finding, for example, a woman-owned business located in rural Georgia is much easier with centralized, on-demand data management that incorporates critical diversity-related data such as government certifications, membership in minority business organizations, and third-party certifications from the start.